 We're looking for talented researchers.

-We seek individuals with backgrounds in physics, neuroscience, molecular biology, engineering or computer science who are interested in applying their skills towards investigating how patterns of neural activity drive behavior.
+We seek individuals with backgrounds in physics, biophysics, neuroscience, optics or engineering who are interested in performing challenging measurements to investigate how patterns of neural activity drive behavior.

 Graduate Students